 Over 4.6 billion people or 60% of the human population live in Asia.
 There are more poor people in Asia than other continents, exerting the greatest influence on UN global sustainable development goals.
 Poor people are generally more dependent on natural resources for their livelihoods than others, such as on forests for food, fiber, and fuel; on water for irrigation and household consumption, and fish for food and income; and on minerals for income.
 Therefore, how to better manage these natural resources is of paramount importance both to improve the livelihoods of the poor and to conserve the environment, which are among essential goals in sustainable development.
-The aim of this symposium is to share cutting-edge thinking about and empirical evidence from ongoing research and to collectively reflect on needs for future research on the dynamics of the integrated socio-environmental systems, including (1) institutional settings and their impacts on sustainable natural resource management, (2) mechanisms by which natural resource management influences poor people’s livelihoods, (3) feedbacks to the social system from the environmental system as a result of changes in ecosystem goods and services from natural resource management, and (4) changes in ecosystem goods and services as a result of natural resource management.
+The aim of this symposium is to share cutting-edge thinking about and empirical evidence from ongoing research and to collectively reflect on the needs for future research on the dynamics of the integrated socio-environmental systems, including (1) institutional settings and their impacts on sustainable natural resource management, (2) mechanisms by which natural resource management influences poor people’s livelihoods, (3) feedbacks to the social system from the environmental system as a result of changes in ecosystem goods and services from natural resource management, and (4) changes in ecosystem goods and services as a result of natural resource management.
 Studies which focus on more than one of these dimensions are particularly welcome.

 Dr. Conghe Song